amitexela/RN-CLI-Cashfree-payment-gateway/ReadMe.md

-## Razorpay Payment Gateway for React Native CLI
+## Cashfree Payment Gateway for React Native CLI

 ### To run this project
 npm install